 If you’re in the Dallas area, bring some friends or coworkers to Escape This and try to set a record time in one of the four escape rooms: The Epicurean, The Society, Pathogen, and Heist.
 However, be sure to book your visit in advance.
 Tickets for their rooms sell out quickly.

-If you have Insights, see where your business stacks up on the Leaderboard or which days are the best for sales at your business with the Day of the Week feature.
-If you don’t have Insights, request a demo today.
+If you have Womply, see where your business stacks up on the Leaderboard or which days are the best for sales at your business with the Day of the Week feature.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!